rfigurelli/Darwin-to-Design/Darwin_to_Design_White_Paper_v1_0.md

 ## 1  Introduction

 Once, natural selection alone explained the progress of life—as if Darwin had captured a still frame of a much more dynamic unfolding.
 But what if natural selection itself is evolving?
-As technologies, cultures, and cognition advance, the mechanisms driving evolution may expand into realms beyond genetic mutation and environmental pressure. **Darwin to Design** proposes that natural selection—long regarded as fixed and external—is now subject to internal modification.
+As technologies, cultures, and cognition advance, the mechanisms driving evolution may expand into realms beyond genetic mutation and environmental pressure. **From Darwin to Design** proposes that natural selection—long regarded as fixed and external—is now subject to internal modification.
 As intelligence and consciousness emerge, they not only respond to selection; they begin to rewrite it, embedding foresight, intention, and ethical considerations into the evolutionary process.
 This is not a rejection of Darwin, but an ascent: from reaction to adaptation, from adaptation to intention, from intention to wisdom.

 ---